JohnFox191/topdownTest/README.md

 Only a very basic showcase of the controller and style of the prototype I'm working on, the rest of the stuff I've done can't really be glued together right now into a single scene.

-To run you must have either use one of the exports in the 'exports' folder, godot to open the project or python 3.+ in conjunction with a browser.
+To run you must have either use the windows export or python 3.+ in conjunction with a browser.

-With python , open a terminal on 'exports/html' folder:
+With python , open a terminal on 'HTML' folder:

 -Insert the command "python -m http.server 8000 --bind 127.0.0.1"